The translation of this document is outdated.

 parties to whom they are addressed are able to access them.

-(2) The duty of a service provider is to ensure the service
+(2) The obligation of the service provider is to ensure the

-recipient with the possibility to detect and correct information
+service recipient with the possibility to detect and correct

 (3) The requirements specified in Paragraph two of this

-Section do not need to be applied if the service recipient is not
+Section need not be applied if the service recipient is not a

-(4) The provisions of Paragraph one and two of this Section
+(4) The provisions of Paragraphs one and two of this Section

-shall not apply to the orders placed exclusively by exchange of
+shall not apply to the orders placed via electronic mail or

 [19 May 2011]